picandocodigo/List-Category-Posts/readme.txt

 * **thumbnail** - Show post thumbnail (http://markjaquith.wordpress.com/2009/12/23/new-in-wordpress-2-9-post-thumbnail-images/).
 Default is 'no'.
 Ex: `[catlist thumbnail=yes]`.

+* **force_thumbnail** - If the previous parameter is set to 'yes', and there's no featured image, setting this to 'yes' or 'true' will make the plugin look for the first image in the post and use it as a thumbnail.
+Ex: `[catlist thumbnail=yes force_thumbnail=yes]`.

 * **thumbnail_size** - Either a string keyword (thumbnail, medium, large or full) or 2 values representing width and height in pixels.
 Ex: `[catlist thumbnail_size=32,32]` or `[catlist thumbnail_size=thumbnail]`

 * **thumbnail_class** - Set a CSS class for the thumbnail.